blacklightpy/vaultofknowledge/Tantra List Classifying.md

 13. Parashuraama Kalpasootra along with the Saubhagyashubhodaya commentary by Raameshvara
 14. Kaalikaabhaktirasaayana
 15. Kaulagajamardana
-16. Tantrasiddhaantakaumudee
+16. Tantrasiddhaantakaumudi
 17. Dakshinaachaaradeepikaa
 18. Mantrachandrikaa
 19. Yantrachandrika of Kaasheenatha Bhatta
-20. alongside the works of Raaghavaananda, Viroopaaksha, Govindabhatta like Raamaarchanachandrikaa
+20. alongside the works of Raaghavaananda, Viroopaaksha, Govindabhatta like Raamaarchanachandrika
 21. Tripuraasaarasamuchchaya
 22. Svachchhandasamgrahasaarasamuchchaya
 23. Bhuvaneshvareepaarijaata
-24. Mantramuktaavalee
+24. Mantramuktaavali
 25. Mantratantraprakaasha
-26. Somabhujangaavalee
+26. Somabhujangaavali

 are worth mentionable in this regard.